Sign up to our mailing list to discover the future of beauty and wellness.

 As above, vitamin D3 plays the role of metaboliser, and vitamin K2 directs the calcium to where it needs to go: the bones, teeth and musculoskeletal system.

 LYMA provides a scientifically prescribed dose of 2,000 i.u. of Vita-Algae D3™ (as opposed to the standard dose of 600 i.u. found in many supplements), and K2 VITAL® is the world’s most bioavailable form of vitamin K2.
-Both ingredients are fully patented and unrivalled on the supplement market for as regards their efficacy.
+Both ingredients are fully patented and unrivalled on the supplement market.

 Clinical studies suggest that vitamin D plays an important role in regulating mood and in keeping depression at bay.